medic/medic-docs/configuration/outbound.md

 ### destination

-A complex property that declares how the data should be passed to the external service.
+A complex property that defines the details of the connection to the external service.
 It currently supports two authentication types, Basic Auth and a custom authentication mode for Muso SIH.

 Example: